love. week one.

 Every moment is delicate.
 Time is the most delicate thing in the world.
 It can be spent in any which way I choose.
 Completely at my will, I can turn it into a moment of suffering or fill it with blissful pleasure.
 Like an innocent child, each moment waits patiently for me to decide what its fate will be.
 It has no other choice.

 Every moment deserves to be met with tenderness.
-This final thought actually appeared first in my mind, as though I had suddenly established a relationship with time, which I then deconstructed into the above stages.
+This final thought was actually what appeared first in my mind, as though I had suddenly established a relationship with time, which I then deconstructed into the above stages.
 I HAVE A RELATIONSHIP WITH TIME.
 I can care for it, I can nurture it, I can love it.
 Or I can grumble about, despise, or just generally ignore it.
 In either case, time and I are intertwined in a lifelong embrace.

 My power over time is so total, and time’s own passivity and acceptance of that power is so complete, that it is only appropriate for each moment to be handled with extreme care, lest I shatter it with my absence.